 Term Description P value A number representing the probability that the tested hypothesis is wrong.
 In theory, the smaller p value is, the better the hypothesis is.
 For example, when p value is less than 0.05, it shows that the probability that the hypothesis being wrong is less than 5%.
 Odds ratio A statistical scale indicating the likelihood of the occurrence of an incident by comparing two groups.
 Generally, a figure higher than 1 indicates that such incident is more likely to happen in Group 1 than in Group 2, and the greater the deviation from 1 indicates the bigger difference in the likelihood of the occurrence of such incident.
 Computed tomography angiography (CTA) CTA stands for CT angiography and a photographing technique that uses CT to obtain an image of blood vessels noninvasively.
 Magnetic resonance angiography (MRA) A photographing technique that uses a magnetic resonance imaging (MRI) machine to create a clear image of only blood vessels.
 95% confidence interval A range in which the population average is contained with a probability of 95% or more.
-Last known well The date and time which a patient was last confirmed to be normal before symptoms started.
 Milestones Profits earned at certain points in the progress of a drug's development, which is set by stages throughout the period of drug development.
+Aldosterone A type of hormone produced by the adrenal gland that regulates the transport of electrolytes across cell membranes, especially the kidneys' ability to retain sodium in exchange for potassium.
+Hypersecretion of aldosterone results in paroxysmal muscle weakness, increased blood pressure, and hypokalemia.
+CYP11B1, CYP11B2 CYP stands for Cytochrome P450 and is a family of enzymes that play an important role in the metabolism of xenobiotics such as pharmaceuticals.
+CYP11B1 is a cortisol synthase, and CYP11B2 is an aldosterone synthase.
+Both have very similar structures.
+Best-in-class The drug that is the best in terms of clinical importance among several drugs in the same category.
 Epidemiology A study of the distribution or defining factors of a health-related situation or event in a particular population.
 It is commonly used to refer to the number of people affected by a disease or its distribution.
 Acute blood purification treatment A treatment that balances the blood by performing extracorporeal circulation of blood and using blood purifiers to remove etiologic agents present in the blood or to replenish missing substances.
-Glomerulus A small tissue formed by a curl of microscopic blood vessels with many small holes in the kidney that removes waste products and salt from the blood, the main function of the kidney.
 Ghrelin receptor agonist Ghrelin is a peptide hormone produced by the stomach.
 It works in the pituitary gland to promote the secretion of growth hormone and in the hypothalamus to increase appetite.
 A ghrelin receptor agonist is a drug with a MOA similar to ghrelin.
 Inflammatory cytokines Cytokines are proteins secreted mainly from immune system cells and are responsible for communication between cells.
 Inflammatory cytokines are among those that promote the inflammatory response.
+First-In-Human Study The first study in the world to administer a test drug to humans rather than animals.
+Tolerability An indication of the extent to which the apparent adverse effects of a drug are acceptable to the patient.
+A drug is "well-tolerated" if it is well tolerated by the patient, even if the drug causes adverse effects.
 POC Stands for Proof of Concept, which means that the usefulness and efficacy of a new drug candidate under research and development can be demonstrated by administering it to animals or humans.